informalsystems/quartz/docs/getting_started.md

 ### Build and Deploy the Contracts

+TODO:
-TODO: make this about deploying to neutron.
+- make this about deploying to neutron.
+- do it from apps/transfers to avoid specifying `--app-dir`

 To build both the contract binaries, use the build command: